-Nineteenth Annual Thompson Awards for Western American Writing
+Twentieth Annual Thompson Awards for Western American Writing

-We invite submissions in the following categories*:
+We invite submissions from graduate and undergraduate students in the following categories:

 - Fiction: including short stories and excerpts of novels, plays, and screenplays

-- Poetry: single poems only (no collections) – open to students at all levels of study
+- Poetry: single poems only (no collections)

 - Creative Nonfiction: journalism, journalistic essays, and writing aimed at a wide general audience

 - Academic Nonfiction: research papers or other academic writing

 - Eligibility: Contestants must be enrolled in an undergraduate or graduate degree program at CU Boulder for the duration of the Fall 2018 semester and/or the duration of the Spring 2019 semester, or have graduated from a degree program at CU Boulder in the Spring 2018 semester.
 Students may enter no more than one unique manuscript per prize category, and may not enter any manuscript into more than one category.
 If you have won a Thompson Award in the past, you may not resubmit an entry that won in a past contest.
 You may, however, resubmit a piece that did not win.